ibm-cloud-docs/account/faqs-iam.md

 If you use a trusted profile, you can't create a user API key.
 You can still create and manage all other API keys.
 For example, service ID API keys.

 To create a user API key, your IAM ID and the IAM ID of the user that's requesting the user API key must be the same.
 When you apply a trusted profile, you take on the IAM ID of that profile.
 To create a user API key for your identity, log out of IBM Cloud and log back in without applying a trusted profile.

+## How can I check whether a user can apply a trusted profile?
+{: #tp-check}
+{: faq}

+To check whether a user qualifies to apply a trusted profile by using the IBMid identity provider (IdP), the user and the administrator must complete specific steps.

+1. The user must go to [{{site.data.keyword.cloud_notm}} User Claims](https://iam.cloud.ibm.com/identity/claims).
+1. From here, the claims are displayed.
+1. The user must provide the claims to the administrator.
+1. As the administrator, compare the claims of the user with the conditions set for the trusted profile.
+To view the conditions for a trusted profile, go to **Manage** > **Access (IAM)** > **Trusted profiles** in the {{site.data.keyword.cloud_notm}} console.
+1. Click the profile and view the **Conditions** column.
+1. If the user's claims satisfy all of the conditions, the user can apply the profile.

+If you are using a different IdP, check the user's claims in your corporate directory.
+Then, compare the claims of the user with the conditions set for the trusted profile.
+If the claims and the rules match, the user can apply the profile.
+{: note}

+## How do I establish trust with the Kubernetes service in a trusted profile?
+{: #tp-kub-trust}
+{: faq}

+In Kubernetes, a service account provides an identity for processes that run in a Pod, and namespaces provide a mechanism for isolating groups of resources within a single cluster.
+All Kubernetes clusters have a `default` namespace, and each namespace has a `default` account.

+When you establish trust with the Kubernetes service in a trusted profile, you are required to enter information in the `namespace` and `service account` fields.
+You can enter `default` for both.

+For more information, see [Kubernetes service account token volume projection](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/#service-account-token-volume-projection){: external} and [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/){: external}.